CPK Insurance

 • Virginia businesses with 2 or more employees are required to carry workers' compensation, while sole proprietors, partners, corporate officers, and farm laborers are exempt under the provided rules.

-• Virginia requires businesses to maintain proof of general liability coverage for most commercial leases, so tenants should confirm the lease terms before signing or renewing a studio space.
+• Most commercial leases in Virginia require proof of general liability coverage, so tenants should confirm the lease terms before signing or renewing a studio space.

 • Virginia insurance is regulated by the Virginia Bureau of Insurance, so policy forms, endorsements, and carrier availability can vary by insurer and should be checked during the quote process.